artefactual-labs/ansible-archivematica-src/README.md

 Disable Elasticsearch use
 -------------------------

-The default Archivematica install relies on ElasticSearch for different features (Archival storage, Backlog and Appraisal tabs).
+The default Archivematica install relies on Elasticsearch for different features (Archival storage, Backlog and Appraisal tabs).
 If you need to disable them, the role variable `archivematica_src_search_enabled` has to be set to `False`

 Tags
 ----